 Women in Electrical Engineering

-Women make up around 12% of the engineering and technology workforce in the UK, which contributes to a skills shortage and a gender pay gap.
-There is a real need to promote engineering as an exciting, inclusive, and rewarding career, and to highlight the diverse opportunities that exist for women as engineering and technology professionals.
+Women make up around 16.5% of the engineering and technology workforce in the UK.
+The number is rising, but we recognise the ongoing importance of our role of promoting engineering as an exciting, inclusive, and rewarding career, and highlighting the diverse opportunities that exist for women as engineering and technology professionals.

 Read our blog profiles